electric-eloquence/fepper/README.md

 ### <a id="templater"></a>Templater

+Fepper's <a href="https://www.npmjs.com/package/feplet" target="_blank">Feplet</a>
-Fepper's Mustache templates can be translated into templates compatible with your backend.
-Mustache tags just need to be replaced with tags the backend can use.
-Put these translations into YAML files named similarly to the Mustache files in `source/_patterns/03-templates`.
+(.mustache) templates can be translated into templates compatible with your backend.
+Feplet tags just need to be replaced with tags the backend can use.
+Put these translations into YAML files named similarly to the .mustache files in `source/_patterns/03-templates`.
 Follow
 <a href="https://github.com/electric-eloquence/fepper-drupal/blob/dev/source/_patterns/03-templates/page.yml" target="_blank">
 this example</a> for the correct YAML syntax.

 Follow these rules for setting up keys and values:

-* Delete the Mustache curly braces for keys.
+* Delete the Feplet curly braces for keys.
 * Trim any exterior whitespace.
 * Leave other control structures within the key, e.g., !#/>^
 * Escape parentheses, carets, and question marks with a backslash.